markelovdn/qb/README.md

 <br>
 Step 2.
 In config.php make preferences for connect data base.
 <br>
 Step 3.
-In config.php make preferences for connect data base.
+In your index file or where your will be use qb